Sir Andrew Clark, 1st Baronet: Early life and education

-He was born in Aberdeen, the illegitimate son of Amelia Anderson and Andrew Clark.
-His mother died at his birth, and his father, who also was a physician, died when he was seven years old.
-After attending school in Aberdeen, he was sent by his guardians, two wealthy uncles, to Dundee, attending the High School of Dundee and was then apprenticed to a pharmacist.
-On returning to Aberdeen, he began his medical studies at the University of Aberdeen.
-Soon, however, he went to Edinburgh, where in the extra-academical school he had a student's career of the most brilliant description, ultimately becoming assistant to Dr John Hughes Bennett in the Pathology Department of the Edinburgh Royal Infirmary and assistant demonstrator of anatomy to Robert Knox.
-But symptoms of tuberculosis brought his academic life to a close and, in the hope that the sea might benefit his health, he joined the medical department of the Royal Navy in 1848.
+Clark was born in Aberdeen, Scotland, on 28 October 1826.
+He was the illegitimate son of Amelia Anderson and Andrew Clark, a physician.
+His mother died at his birth, and his father died when Clark was seven years old.
+His guardians were then two wealthy uncles.

+After attending school in Aberdeen, Clark was sent to Dundee to attend the High School of Dundee.
+He then apprenticed to a pharmacist.
+On returning to Aberdeen, Clark began his medical studies at the University of Aberdeen.

+Soon afterward, Clark went to Edinburgh, where in the extra-academical school he had a student's career of the most brilliant description, ultimately becoming assistant to John Hughes Bennett in the Pathology Department of the Edinburgh Royal Infirmary and assistant demonstrator of anatomy to Robert Knox.
+However, symptoms of tuberculosis brought his academic life to a close and, in the hope that the sea might benefit his health, he joined the medical department of the Royal Navy in 1848.

 Career

-In 1849 he became pathologist to the Haslar Hospital where T.H.
-Huxley was one of his colleagues and in 1853 he was the successful candidate for the newly instituted post of curator to the museum of the London Hospital.
+In 1849, he became pathologist to the Haslar Hospital where Thomas Henry Huxley was one of his colleagues.
+In 1853, he was the successful candidate for the newly instituted post of curator to the museum of the London Hospital.
 There he intended to devote all his energies to pathology, but circumstances brought him into active medical practice.

-In 1854, the year in which he took his doctor's degree at Aberdeen, the post of assistant physician to the hospital became vacant and he was prevailed upon to apply for it.
+In 1854, the year in which he took his doctor's degree at Aberdeen, the post of assistant physician to the hospital became vacant, and he was prevailed upon to apply for it.
 He was fond of telling how his tuberculosis tendencies gained him the appointment.
 "He is only a poor Scotch doctor," it was said, "with but a few months to live; let him have it."
 He had it, and two years before his death publicly declared that of those who were on the staff of the hospital at the time of his selection he was the only one remaining alive.

-In 1854, he became a member of the Royal College of Physicians, and in 1858 a fellow, and then went in succession through all the offices of honour the college has to offer, ending in 1888 with the presidency, which he continued to hold until his death.
-From the time of his selection as assistant physician to the London Hospital, his fame rapidly grew until he became a fashionable doctor with one of the largest practices in London, counting among his patients some of the most distinguished men of the day.
-The great number of persons who passed through his consulting-room every morning rendered it inevitable that to a large extent his advice should become stereotyped and his prescriptions often reduced to mere stock formulae, but in really serious cases he was not to be surpassed in the skill and carefulness of his diagnosis and in his attention to detail.
+In 1854, he became a member of the Royal College of Physicians, and in 1858 a fellow.
+He subsequently held a series of offices within the college, becoming president in 1888, a position he held until his death.
+After his appointment as assistant physician to the London Hospital, he built one of the largest medical practices in London.
+Due to the high volume of patients, his consultations and prescriptions often followed standard approaches; however, in serious cases, he was noted for the thoroughness of his diagnoses.